 - a.
-Roadways intended to accommodate waste collection must be designed with reference to the Niagara Region requirements for waste collection policies and practices. - b.
-The roadway must be designed to provide safe access and egress from the waste collection area. - c.
+Roadways intended to accommodate waste g.
+Within low-density residential areas, waste collection must be designed with reference collection in front of each property or unit is to the Niagara Region requirements for waste preferred.
+Alternate options may be studied collection policies and practices. in collaboration with the Niagara Region's Waste Collection teams and should b.
+The roadway must be designed to provide reference the Niagara Region Corporate Procedure: Procedure for Requirements for safe access and egress from the waste Waste Collection. collection area. - c.
 Although "T" turnaround areas are not preferred, they can be used on sites if they provide sufficient space for collection vehicles to back up and turn around safely. - d.
-The pavement of the waste collection area and roadway must be constructed to be able to support the weight of collection vehicle and its loads. - e.
+The pavement of the waste collection area Access to the waste management area i. and roadway must be constructed to be able should be through a secondary street or to support the weight of collection vehicle laneway, and include elements that improve and its loads. safety for pedestrians and cyclists crossing the area. - e.
 Overhead clearance of 4.4 metres must be maintained on all collection vehicle access routes. - f.
 The waste management area and access roadways must be designed to provide unobstructed access to the location where waste material is to be collected.